Curriculum Negative Mining For Temporal Networks: Experiment

+\paragraph{Baselines} We compare our method against two commonly adopted negative sampling strategies: random sampling and recent sampling~\cite{kn:rossi2020tgn,kn:xu2020tgat}.
+We also compare with ENS~\cite{kn:gao2024ens}, the only existing method known to us that is specifically designed for temporal networks, and TASER~\cite{kn:deng2024taser}, which focuses on positive sample selection.

+\begin{itemize} \item Random sampling selects negative samples based on a uniform distribution. \item Recent sampling selects the latest historical neighbors as negatives, offering a straightforward approach to addressing issues of \textit{positive sparsity} and \textit{positive shift}. \item ENS samples a fixed proportion of random negatives and historical neighbors while ensuring that the average temporal proximity of the selected negatives meets a predefined threshold. \item TASER, though primarily designed for denoising, includes a positive sample selection module.
+In this module, it selects positive samples with the highest predicted scores to reduce noise during training, while adding a small amount of noise to retain potentially informative but less confident positives.
+In our comparison, we adopt only this component. \end{itemize}

+We conduct our experiments on JODIE \cite {kn:kumar2019jodie}, TGN \cite {kn:rossi2020tgn}, and DySAT \cite {kn:sankar2019dysat}, three well-established models that exhibit superior performance on our datasets with random sampling.

-\paragraph{Evaluation Metrics} \czy{We use average precision (AP) as our primary evaluation metric.
-Specifically, we compare AP for each dataset across all combinations of TGNNs and sampling methods, since typically only the optimal setup is used in practice.
-Additionally, given that we conduct experiments across 12 datasets, we evaluate the overall performance of each sampling method using average rank.}
+\paragraph{Evaluation Metrics} We use Average Precision (AP) as our primary evaluation metric.
+Specifically, we compare the AP of CurNM with the average AP of all baseline methods for each dataset-TGNN pair.
+We also compare all combinations of sampling methods and TGNNs for each dataset, since in practice, typically only the optimal setup is used.
+Additionally, given that our experiments span 12 datasets, we evaluate the overall performance of each sampling method using average rank.

 These two metrics are assessed across two scenarios: transductive and inductive negative evaluation.
 In the transductive setting, our test includes a mix of half-random and half-historical (TRANS) negative samples.
 Given that our method is specifically tailored to enhance performance against hard negatives, we anticipate improved predictive accuracy for historical neighbors~\cite{kn:yu2023dyglib}.
 However, it is crucial to preserve the model's capability to accurately predict random negatives.
 In this context, TRANS provides a robust benchmark for assessing our method's ability to balance these two objectives.
 Conversely, the inductive test involves only nodes not seen during training and thus provides a valuable indicator of our method's generalizability to new data.
 This evaluation draws on code from DyGLib~\cite{kn:yu2023dyglib}.